Esri/geodev-hackerlabs/design/save_a_layer.md

  Done
  ```

-8. Go to `My Contents` to view the layer.
+8. Go to `My Contents` to view the layer with the symbology.

 ###Bonus
 * View your layer's metadata via REST to verify the changes have been persisted.
-See (View Via REST)[./data/view via rest.md] for help.
+See [View Via REST](./data/view via rest.md) for help.